iitis/CumulantsFeatures.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ZKSI/CumulantsFeatures.jl/badge.svg?branch=master)](https://coveralls.io/github/ZKSI/CumulantsFeatures.jl?branch=master)

 CumFSel.jl provides Cumulants based algorithms used to select features subset or detect an outlier subset that posses higher order cross-correlations.
-An outlier subset is assumed to be modelled by non-Gausian multivariate distribution in contrary to an ordinary data subset that is assumed to be modelled by a Gaussian multivariate distribution.
+An outlier subset is assumed to be modelled by non-Gaussian multivariate distribution in contrary to an ordinary data subset that is assumed to be modelled by a Gaussian multivariate distribution.

 As of 24/09/2018 [@kdomino](https://github.com/kdomino) is the lead maintainer of this package.

 Julia 0.6 is required.
 Requires SymmetricTensors Cumulants and CumulantsUpdates modules.

-## Features selction
+## Features selection

 Given the `Σ`- covariance matrix of data and `c` - the `N`-th cumulant's tensor one can select `k` marginals with low `N`'th order dependencies.
 To this end run: